Desjardins Youth Financial Education Award Competition - Commonly Asked Questions

 Based on the three criteria, judges will compare raw scores as a percentage of 60 maximum points.
 At least 48 points (80% of maximum) are required to win or receive honorable mention.

-The national Desjardins youth and adult award in any given asset category will go to the entry that receives the highest score above 80%.
+The national Desjardins credit union/chapter award in any given asset category will go to the entry that receives the highest score above 80%.
 For example, for credit unions of a similar size:

 Finalist A receives 49 of 60 pts.
 (81.6% of maximum)